gvwilson/thirdbit/src/fiction/makers-return/index.md

 I'll put the shuttle in auto-defense mode and take both Z-bots with me.
 Leung out."

-Violet undid her helmet just as Sindy stuck her head out of the shuttle.
+Violet took off her helmet just as Sindy stuck her head out of the shuttle.
 "How do I…?" she asked,
 obviously trying not to sound embarrassed.